 - Detached boat trailers cannot be left in the parking lot.

 - Loading/unloading parking and dock areas near launch facilities have a 10 minute maximum length of stay.

 - Parking fee does not include docking (with the exception of the 10-minute loading/unloading area).

-- Maximum length of stay is 15 consecutive days.
+- Maximum length of stay for parking at Mallorytown Landing is 15 consecutive days.

 Docking and Mooring Buoys

 - Dock space and mooring buoys may not be reserved.
+Space cannot be guaranteed during peak periods.
 Where possible, vessels must be moved on the dock to make room for other boaters.

 - Rafting is permitted at docks, with the following conditions:

 - Rafted vessels must not impede traffic or entry into the dock area.

 - All vessels must have a valid docking permit.